 There are four primary categories of debt:

-- Secured Debt – Debt backed by collateral, with failure to pay resulting in repossession
+- Secured Debt – Debt backed by collateral, with failure to pay to result in repossession

 - Example: A mortgage or car loan